-Awareness is a state which runs on a continuum with enlightenment is on the top, and enchantment on the bottom.
-There are a lot more people on the bottom than the top.
-So they say being enlightened is lonely, whereas being enchanted is being surrounded by friends.
+Awareness is a state that runs on a continuum; enlightenment is at the top, and enchantment is at the bottom.
+Sadly, there are a lot more people at the bottom than at the top.
+So they say being enlightened is lonely, whereas being enchanted by myth is foolish.

 Many people believe we are spiritual beings having a physical experience.
 At our core, we are Spirit.
 People think their religion is leading toward enlightenment.
-But if you look deeper, you will find religious faith is a form of self-hypnosis—belief in mythology results in a trace state of bewitchment.
+But if you look deeper, you will find religious faith is a form of self-hypnosis.
+The belief in mythology results in a trace state of bewitchment or enchantment.

-These two concepts couldn’t be further apart.
-The arena of spirituality and religion is famous for confusing the meaning of these terms.
-Some believe this is a blatant attempt to counterfeit or plagiarise.
-Regardless of the motives, it certainly is helpful to step back and review the real meaning and usage of the terms.
+Enlightenment and enchantment couldn’t be further apart.
+The arena of spirituality is famous for confusing the meaning of these terms.
+Some believe this is a blatant attempt to counterfeit or plagiarize.
+Regardless of the motives, it is helpful to step back and review the real meaning and usage of the terms.
 So, let’s start by reviewing the most widely accepted definitions.

-Being enchanted is a state that can be voluntary or involuntary induced.
-When you are enchanted, you are in a trance-like state of self-hypnosis, which makes you susceptible to the power of suggestion.
-It is a form of brainwashing (1) which is found in religions that employ systems of continual indoctrination.
-Your susceptibility to this kind of propaganda and programming depends on the amount of exposure and indoctrination level.
-Propaganda is a form of covert brainwashing.
+Being Enchanted by myth is a state of self-hypnosis.
+You become enchanted through indoctrination, which can be voluntarily or involuntarily induced.
+When you are enchanted, you are in a trance-like state.
+The deeper the state of enchantment, the more susceptible you are to the power of suggestion.
+It is a form of brainwashing (1) found in Western organized religions.
+Your level of exposure will determine your vulnerability to this kind of programming.
+Mind control tactics are the opposite of the journey to spiritual enlightenment.

 The outward manifestation of this state can take many forms.
 For example, we see people “fall under the spirit” when touched by a preacher.
-They fall to the floor in a trance induced by touch, which is a conditioned response bolstering the cause-and-effect belief relationship between falling and the self-hypnotic state.
+They are compelled by social programming to fall to the floor when cued by the preacher.
+This strengthens the belief in cause and effect through conditioned responses and self-hypnosis.
 It’s serious stuff for those involved.

 It is easy to confuse enlightenment and enchantment because our culture has put a lot of effort into eroding the difference.
 Enlightenment involves an increase in clarity and comprehension.
-It is a new level of understanding that can come from analytical or intuitive thought, or both.
-Enlightened people never stop growing.
-Enlightenment isn’t a static point, it is a process of gaining clarity, understanding, wisdom, learning, and knowledge.
-They frequently attain higher states of awareness and consciousness because being enlightened expands awareness, understanding, and greater clarity of rational thinking.
-It is not an emotional experience.
+It is a new level of understanding that can come from analytical, or intuitive thought, or both.

 Transcendental Consciousness